People

 Payton Schaefer, Graduate Student

-I'm a graduate student in the lab, fascinated with the mechanisms and evolution of resistance traits that host organisms deploy to defend themselves against naturally occurring parasites and pathogens.
-My research focuses on testing for the involvement of specific stress tolerance genes that may be acting pleiotropically within the genome to affect resistance and associated fitness costs.
-Over 2021 I was a full-time NSF-funded research associate (RA) in the lab, primarily concerned with identifying genes that mediate the fly-mite interface.
-I received my bachelor's degree from UC in 2020 in environmental studies.
+I graduated with the MS from the Polak lab in 2024, and currently I'm a doctoral student at The University of Utah, working on ectoparasitism in avian systems.
+I'm fascinated with the mechanisms and evolution of resistance traits that host organisms deploy to defend themselves against naturally occurring parasites and pathogens.
+My MS research at UC focused on testing for the involvement of specific stress tolerance genes that may be acting pleiotropically within the genome to enhance resistance while exerting negative effects on traits in other fitness domains.

-I received my PhD in 2017 from Uppsala University, Sweden, with Profs.
+I received my PhD in 2017 from Uppsala University, Sweden, under the supervision of Profs.
 Göran Arnqvist and David Berger.
-From 2018-2022 I was International Postdoctoral Fellow, hosted by the University of Toronto and Stockholm University.
-I received my BS and MS degrees from the University of Cincinnati, and my MS research was conducted in the Polak lab.
-My main interests are sexual conflict and the consequences of sex-specific dominance reversal for fitness.
-As a post-doc at UC I was an NSF-sponsored researcher working jointly with Drs.
-Polak and Benoit on elucidating genetic mechanisms of life-history trade-offs linked to parasite resistance.
-In fall 2023 I joined the faculty as Lecturer at University of East Anglia, UK.
+Before that, I completed my MS in the Polak Lab at the University of Cincinnati, where I also earned my BS degree.
+From 2018 to 2022, I was an International Postdoctoral Fellow jointly hosted by the University of Toronto and Stockholm University.
+My primary research interests center on sexual conflict and the evolutionary consequences of sex-specific dominance reversal for fitness.
+As a postdoctoral researcher at UC, I was supported by the NSF and worked with Drs.
+Polak and Benoit to elucidate the genetic mechanisms underlying life-history trade-offs linked to parasite resistance.
+I am currently a Lecturer at the University of East Anglia, UK.

 I'm a freshman at the University of Cincinnati and I have passion for understanding how life works.
 Before UC I attended Fairfield High School, where I was in marching band, captain on academic team and competed on the tennis team.
 I'm currently training in the Polak Lab in micro-dissection and the identification of male and female reproductive anatomy in flies.
 My main interest is to examine the effects of ectoparasitism on male & female post-copulatory responses.
 My training in fly anatomy and physiology will ultimately lead to testing whether females mating with parasitized males receive fewer sperm than females mating with unparasitized males, with an eye on addressing the fascinating and more general question of the role of parasites in host post-copulatory sexual selection.